ozgurakan/devopsblog/source/_posts/2013-01-14-cooking-with-chef-part-3.markdown

 	apt-get update && apt-get install opscode-keyring
 	apt-get install chef chef-server

 Installing Chef also installs several dependencies.
-You are prompted for some configuration details:
+You prompted for some configuration details:

 * URL for Chef - http://chef.example.com:4000
 * A password for RabbitMQ